All posts

 None of them address the structural questions that sit underneath the banking choice: whether the jurisdictional arrangement is documented, whether the transaction patterns align with the declared business purpose, whether the banking structure is resilient to disruption, and whether the documentation generated by the banking activity supports the founder's position across all relevant jurisdictions.

 The banking choice creates the financial record that everything else references.
 The record is being created continuously, whether it is being examined or not.
-Structural awareness of what the banking arrangement implies — not just what it provides — is the distinction between a founder who has a bank account and a founder who has a banking structure.
+Structural awareness of what the banking arrangement implies, not only what it provides, is the distinction between a founder who has a bank account and a founder who has a banking structure.

 Visual: Banking Decision Tree for Cross-Border Founders